Police - Prevention and Education

 - Keep your yard neat and your landscaping trimmed.

-- Leave your front light on at night or install motion sensor lights.
+- At night, leave your front porch light on or install dusk-to-dawn lighting.

 - Your front door should be solid core (not hollow) or consider purchasing a steel security screen door.